Heavy-strange meson molecules and possible candidates $D^*_{s0}(2317)$, $D_{s1}(2460)$, and $X_0(2900)$: INTRODUCTION

-We illustrate all these states with the thresholds of $D^{(*)}K^{(*)}/\bar{B}^{(*)}K^{(*)}$ in Fig.~\ref{exp}.
 One can find that these states locate at the $DK$, $D^*K$, and $D^*K^*$ thresholds in charmed sector and the $BK^*$ threshold in the bottom sector, respectively.
 As presented above, the explicit discussions about each experimentally observed states have been performed in the literature.
 To further understand those states observed in experiment, it is helpful to perform a study of the interactions of $D^{(*)}K^{(*)}/\bar{B}^{(*)}K^{(*)}$ and $\bar{D}^{(*)}K^{(*)}/B^{(*)}K^{(*)}$ systematically.

 In the literature, there exists some early studies about the possible molecular states composed of (anti-)charmed and strange mesons~\cite{Guo:2011dd,Molina:2010tx}.
-In our previous work~\cite{He:2020btl}, we studied the $\bar{D}^*K^*$ interaction in a quasipotential Bethe-Salpter equation (qBSE) approach and construct one-boson-exchange potential with the help of heavy quark and chiral symmetries.
-The calculation suggested that $X_0(2900)$ can be explained as a $\bar{D}^*K^*$ molecular states with $J^P=0^+$.
-In this work, we extend it to do a systemically study on the interaction of charm-strange and bottom-strange meson systems.
+In our previous work~\cite{He:2020btl}, we studied the $\bar{D}^*K^*$ interaction in a quasipotential Bethe-Salpter equation (qBSE) approach and construct one-boson exchange potential with the help of heavy quark and chiral symmetries.
+The calculation suggested that $X_0(2900)$ can be explained as a $\bar{D}^*K^*$ molecular state with $J^P=0^+$.
+In this work, we extend it to do a systemical study on the interaction of charm-strange and bottom-strange meson systems.
 The bound states are searched for as the pole of the scattering amplitude obtained by solving qBSE.
 Different from our previous works~\cite{He:2019rva,He:2019csk,He:2014nya,He:2014mja,Ding:2020dio,Zhu:2021lhd,He:2019ify,He:2015cea}, we adopt the hidden-gauge Lagrangians to construct the potential kernels to make the theoretical frames more self-consistent than previous study~\cite{He:2020btl}.
-All possible molecular states from S-wave interactions of $D^{(*)}K^{(*)}/\bar{B}^{(*)}K^{(*)}$ and $\bar{D}^{(*)}K^{(*)}/B^{(*)}K^{(*)}$ will be considered in the calculation.
+All possible molecular states from $S$-wave interactions of $D^{(*)}K^{(*)}/\bar{B}^{(*)}K^{(*)}$ and $\bar{D}^{(*)}K^{(*)}/B^{(*)}K^{(*)}$ will be considered in the calculation.
 The possible relations between these molecular states and those states observed in experiment will be discussed based on the results.
-And more states will be predicted for further experimental studies.
+And, more states will be predicted for further experimental studies.